niknah/quick-connections/README.md

 * Can be disabled in options under "Quick connections", "Circuit Board lines"

-## Can be used with litegraph only.
+## Can be used with litegraph too.
 See example